(Please note that as current information becomes available this page will be updated – 08.11.2020.)

-This document will provide information regarding the plan to return to Brick and Mortar learning for the 2020-2021 school year.
-Before we discuss the specific aspects of the plan, let’s start with an introduction to several of the key foundational premises that the plan is built upon.
-The principles listed below, will allow us to remain open and only use virtual learning for those that have been identified with covid-19 or in situation in which a parent feel working from home is beneficial.
+This document will provide information regarding the plan to return to Brick-and-Mortar learning for the 2020-2021 school year.
+Before we discuss the specific aspects of the plan, let us start with an introduction to several of the key foundational premises that the plan is built upon.
+The principles listed below, will allow us to remain open and only use virtual learning for those who have been identified with COVID-19 or in a situation in which a parent feels working from home is beneficial.

-Social distancing – Social distancing is also a fundamental practice in all of our procedures of operations.
+Social distancing is also a fundamental practice in all our procedures of operations.
 Social distancing is deliberately increasing the physical space between people to avoid spreading illness.
-Keeping your distance from others lessens your chances of catching COVID-19.
+Keeping your distance from others lessens the chances of catching and spreading COVID-19.
 Travel in the hallway, lunch periods, and classroom instruction have all been planned to maximize social distancing.

-Modified Attendance – Since we are encouraging parents to monitor health closely, and we encourage keeping children home if they display symptoms, the grading of attendance has changed.
+Since we are encouraging parents to monitor health closely, and we also encourage keeping children home if they display symptoms, the grading of attendance has changed.
 Children will be marked as attending in person or attending virtually.
 Only when children cannot or do not participate in any of the virtual lessons, will they be marked absent.